1975 spring offensive: Conclusion

 Other plausible reasons for the rapidity of the defeat were the American policy of Vietnamization as a prescription for defeat.
 The rapid and accelerating withdrawal of U.S. forces that had begun in 1969 caught the South Vietnamese unprepared.
 The withdrawals were simply conducted faster than the South Vietnamese could or would improve.
 General Hinh believed that Vietnamization did not "provide the ARVN with enough time ...
 While the troop increases could be achieved rapidly, it was almost impossible to improve the quality and technical capabilities ...within the span of a few years.
+The results of a survey of U.S. Army general officers who served in Vietnam, conducted by General Douglas Kinnard in 1974, found them agreeing with this assessment.
+When questioned as to the timing of Vietnamization, 73 percent of the respondents replied that the program "should have been emphasized years before."
 For seven years, the American military moulded South Vietnamese forces into a facsimile of itself, but ended up with a system that had all the liabilities of American military technology and few of its assets.

 The South Vietnamese military had greater problems than a reduction in American aid.
 President Thiệu was a disaster as commander-in-chief.
 During the two years before the offensive (when aid cuts were already occurring), neither he nor the General Staff made adjustments in strategy, doctrine, organization, or training to compensate for the inevitability of further aid reductions.
 Thiệu also deprived local commanders of any strategic or tactical flexibility in decision-making, which flowed downward from the presidential palace and those decisions contributed to the defeat.
 Added to these problems were the long-standing corruption and incompetence within the officer corps.
 Early defeats during the final campaign were compounded not by a lack of will or ability on the part of the enlisted men, but by the cowardice and failing morale of the officers.
 According to Isaacs, "The army did not collapse in its foxholes or for lack of supplies.
 It disintegrated when its senior officers...deserted it."